-Don’t Make Your Bed Day has got to be one of the most amusing holidays to exist, and the the petition written to congress by a New Mexico fifth grader is definitely one of the cutest things you’ll read in a while.
+Don’t Make Your Bed Day has got to be one of the most amusing holidays to exist, and the petition written to congress by a New Mexico fifth-grader is definitely one of the cutest things you’ll read in a while.

 Don’t make your bed day is admittedly relatively new, and is based on a petition an elementary school boy wrote to Congress.
 It reads: